Installing Octez#

 Install Octez OPAM packages#

-The latest Octez release is available (as soon as possible after the release) directly as OPAM packages.
+The latest Octez release is available (as soon as possible after the release) directly as OPAM packages in a specific repository (defined below).

 Note